akash335saini/mtc-infra-dev/README.md

-# mtc-infra-dev
+# This is a readme file for terraform development practice.
-This repo is for infra MTC code development by terraform developers.
+The file was last modified by Akash Saini